Anterior Cervical Discectomy and Fusion | Does this surgery cause more cervical spine instability and deformity?

 Understanding Anterior Cervical Discectomy and Fusion surgery, risks, complications and inappropriateness.

 As mentioned above, when your cervical vertebrae are fused to limit cervical instability and related symptoms, the force and energy in your neck movements are transferred to the vertebrae below the fusion and above the fusion.
-This is why people suffer the same symptom at different locations a year to 3 years later.
+This is why people suffer from the same symptom at different locations a year to 3 years later.
 This is why many people are sent back to surgery to fuse more segments and why many get the symptoms back and they can even be worse.
-Let’s explore research from some of the leading universities and research hospitals that supports these findings.
+Let’s explore research from some of the leading universities and research hospitals that support these findings.